Equity Release Tax: Here's How to Save Tax in 2025

 How Can Equity Release Reduce Your Inheritance Tax Liability?

-Using the same example mentioned above, we’ll work out how equity release can reduce your inheritance tax liability.
+Using the same example mentioned above, we will work out how equity release can reduce your inheritance tax liability.

 If your lifetime mortgage is £267,000*, and you owed £325,000 four years ago at an interest rate of 4%.